 The founder of this ore was a twelve-year-old boy named Willem Rasmijn.
 He was herding his father’s sheep in Rooi Fluit when he encountered the precious metal.
-Of course this started a heavy gold fever.
+Of course, this started a heavy gold fever.
 Everyone went looking for gold.
-However what they found had to be sold to the government at a fixed price.
+However, what they found had to be sold to the government at a fixed price.

 These people had to use cranes of wooden beams to put the rocks in place.
-An old fashioned grind mill was being built.
+An old-fashioned grind mill was being built.

 The idea was to grind the rocks into dust.
 The mill would be powered by the powerful wind of the northeast sea.
 The dust would leave the clumps of gold behind to be picked up.
 But they did not have pure gold yet.
 This had to be achieved by melting the gold and letting it attach itself to quicksilver.

-The longest mine tunnels were at: Sero Cristal, sero Gerard and Kadushi.
+The longest mine tunnels were at Sero Cristal, Sero Gerard, and Kadushi.
 But the work there was done in a primitive manner.
-With a heavy hammer and crowbar the rocks containing the precious gold were released.
-Then they would be put in a chest and were past from hand to hand to Bushiribana.
+With a heavy hammer and crowbar, the rocks containing the precious gold were released.
+Then, they would be put in a chest and were passed from hand to hand to Bushiribana.

-Of 252 tons ore the company achieved 556,6 Oz.
-Pure gold.
-Although between 1878 and 1880 2075 Oz.
-Fine gold was produced from 2938 ton ore.
-The capital was half a million sterling which was up in 1874 so they has to put another £ 10.000.
+Of 252 tons of ore, the company achieved 5,566 oz of pure gold.
+However, between 1878 and 1880, 2,075 oz of fine gold was produced from 2,938 tons of ore.
+The capital was half a million sterling, which was up in 1874, so they had to put in another £ 10,000.

 Furthermore, all the required machinery had to be imported.
-Between 1880 and 1881 no gold digging had been done.
-The right was passed on to the Aruba Agency company, London in 1881.
+Between 1880 and 1881, no gold digging had been done.
+The right was passed on to the Aruba Agency Company, London, in 1881.